davin12345678910/CSE403_RCRSPTeam/README.md

 ## How to report a bug
+When reporting a bug.
+Follow these steps:
+1. if the bug has not been reported create a new issue
-When reporting a bug, create a new issue if the bug has not been reported.
-Then list out the steps that cause that bug and be explicit, explaining what it is and what is causing it.
-If a bug reoccurs, then we can update the current issue to update the information.
-So you must list all steps that cause the bug and the possible problems with this recent bug.
-Once the bug is fixed, update the issue.
+2. Make a title for the bug that is clear
+3. Then list out the steps that cause that bug and be explicit, explaining what it is and what is causing it.
+4. If a bug reoccurs, then we can update the current issue to update the information.
+5. Show the expected results and the actual results of the bug
+6. Once the bug is fixed, update the issue.
 And if the bug comes back, go back and see the issue to deal with the bug.

-## Known bugs
-TODO